 Display advertising is, in fact, a typical form of online advertising that makes use of spaces specifically made available by publishers and website owners for the placement of ad formats, including banner ads.

-The main purpose of a banner is to capture the attention of internet audience surfing the net who find themselves visiting the contents of those pages and encourage them to interact with the ad itself.
+The main purpose of a banner is to capture the attention of an internet audience surfing the net who find themselves visiting the contents of those pages and encourage them to interact with the ad itself.

 Google’s Display Network helps companies reach users as they browse their favourite websites, giving them the ability to strategically display advertising banners with different attractive ad formats.